auscode/emotion_detection_django-main/README.md

 ## Notes

-- The project uses TensorFlow for emotion detection, Cloudinary for image storage, and Django for the web framework.
+- The project uses TensorFlow for emotion detection and Django for the web framework.

 - Ensure that your environment supports the required dependencies, including TensorFlow.